Effective Resolutions For Child Custody Disputes

 Child custody disputes often take a tremendous emotional toll on parents.
 Concerns over the prospect of shared parenting or worries about losing your connection with your children may keep you up at night.
 Protecting your rights, as well as your children’s best interests, is vital.

-At Oney & Kim PLLC, we understand the urgency you feel to resolve your child custody conflict and other matters that affect your relationship with your children.
+At Oney + Kim Family Law, PLLC, we understand the urgency you feel to resolve your child custody conflict and other matters that affect your relationship with your children.
 Our experienced lawyers can help you.

 Understanding Child Custody & Parenting Time

 In Minnesota, there are two types of custody: legal and physical.

 Physical custody involves where the child lives.
 In most cases, physical custody is shared between the two parents as part of a comprehensive parenting plan.

 Legal custody is a bit more complicated.
 It refers to a parent’s rights and responsibilities regarding the child’s:

 - Medical care: Parents often disagree about what types of medical treatment their child should receive, especially involving emergency procedures.
 If one of the spouses has sole legal custody, he/she will be able to make these determinations.

 - Education: Some parents prefer public school, others prefer private schools or home schooling options, and most parents have thoughts about the type and frequency of extra-curricular activities.
 These are serious decisions that will impact the child’s long-term development and career prospects, and most parents have strong opinions about schooling options.

 - Religious instruction and affiliation: Faith and religion are often hotly debated topics between divorcing spouses.
 How to raise the children regarding the type of religion and church attendance can be challenging decisions for divorcing parents to make.